Category: link aggregation

 A while ago someone sent me the following comment as part of a lengthy discussion focusing on Nexus 1000V: “My SE tells me that the latest 1000V release has rewritten the LACP code so that it operates entirely within the VEM.
 VSM will be out of the picture for LACP negotiations.
 I guess there have been problems.”

-If you’re not familiar with the Nexus 1000V architecture, read this post first.
 If you’re not convinced you should be running LACP between the ESX hosts and the physical switches, read this one (and this one).
 Ready?
 Let’s go.

 Martin sent me an interesting challenge: he needs to connect an HP switch in a blade enclosure to a pair of Catalyst 3500G switches.
 His Catalysts are not stackable and he needs the full bandwidth between the switches, so he decided to fake the multi-chassis link aggregation functionality by configuring static LAG on the HP switch and disabling STP on it (the Catalysts have no idea they’re talking to the same switch):